 If you are the type of person who wonders where all their money went from their last paycheck, it could be useful to track your spending before creating a budget.
 Keep a diary of the money you spend day to day and the means by which you make these purchases.

 For example, you may find that you are paying extra for the convenience of making most of your purchases on a high-interest credit card.
 By switching to a credit card with a lower interest rate, you could be left with more money in your pocket.

-A Financial New Year’s resolution can be a great start to a financially successful 2013.
+A Financial New Year’s resolution can be a great start to a financially successful 2015 and beyond.